Looking for all Articles by Early Years team?

 Closeness and connection reduce stress

 Unlike songs which encourage little ones to move around, lullabies are typically shared with babies in the arms of a loved one.
 This closeness adds to a baby's feeling of safety and supports the emotional bonds between them and their mums, dads, or carers.
-As we sing lullabies to children we often stroke or gently pat them too—these touches are an important way to show a baby that they are loved.
+Oxytocin – a hormone which supports bonding and helps reduce stress – is produced in response to physical touch, so gently stroking or patting your wee one while you’re singing is an important way to help them feel that they are loved.
 And let's not forget the eye contact.
 Looking down at a baby's face as you gently sing lets your baby know that you are connected to them.
 These shared moments of closeness have a hugely positive impact on both you and your baby's stress levels.

 Physical, mental and emotional benefits for all ages